gardener/machine-spec/spec.md

 }

 message GetPluginCapabilitiesResponse {
-    // All the capabilities that the controller service supports.
+    // All the capabilities that the machine service supports.
     // This field is OPTIONAL.
     repeated PluginCapability capabilities = 1;
 }